JacksonAllan/CC/api_reference.md

 Declares an uninitialized map named `cntr`.
 `key_ty` must be a type, or alias for a type, for which comparison and hash functions have been defined.
 This requirement is enforced internally such that neglecting it causes a compiler error.
-For types with in-built comparison and hash functions, and for details on how to declare new comparison and hash functions, see "Destructor, comparison, and hash functions and custom max load factors" below.
+For types with in-built comparison and hash functions, and for details on how to declare new comparison and hash functions, see _Destructor, comparison, and hash functions and custom max load factors_ below.

 ```c
 size_t cap( map( key_ty, el_ty ) *cntr )